Low-Resolution Editing is All You Need for High-Resolution Editing

+where $\theta$ is the trainable parameter that defines the operation for each timestep $t$.
 Empirically, we define the transfer function using a $1 \times 1$ convolution applied to $\mathbf{h}_t[i]$, \textit{i.e.} $\mathrm{conv}_{1 \times 1}(\mathbf{h}_t[i])$.
 This lightweight operation allows feature mixing across channels while preserving spatial layout, which turns out to be effective for transferring fine-grained details in a spatially adaptive manner.
+A detailed discussion of the design of transfer function is explained in Appendix.